honnet/cyclokino/README.md

 Welcome to the CycloKino project !
 ==================================

-This is an in-progress repository for a cyclo-powered, interactive and evolving mobile gallery/cinema.
+This repository contains the poof of concept of an interactive and cyclo-powered mobile cinema.
-It is developped as a part of the CarAmazAndes project: [www.marcho.net](http://www.marcho.net)
+It is developped as a part of the CarAmazAndes project: www.marcho.net

-Purpose of the current code: control the speed of a video with the speed of a bike.
+Purpose of the current code: control the speed of a video with the speed of a bike, here is a video: www.vimeo.com/69235525

 Note: with our "dynamo" system, a bike generates just enough energy for an EEE PC + an LED video projector.